GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The efficiency of the code decreases with an increase in the number of people working on the program.
-The most efficient programs are written by a single person.
+> ### Educators, generals, dieticians, psychologists, and parents program.
+Armies, students, and some societies are programmed.
 >
-> ~ *Charles Simonyi*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts